Real Name: Sylvester Turville

 Base of Operations: Turville Hall, Suffolk

-Powers/Abilities: Alchemist.
-Sylvester Turville was able to cast a wide variety of spells using his magic, including shrinking himself and his ancestor to the size of marionettes, reversing or halting aging, entering the worlds within a painting, animating shoes to walk without their wearers or create a time clock capable of sending someone back into the past.
+Powers/Abilities: An alchemist of great skill, Sylvester Turville had discovered the Philosophers' Stone (Turville's Touchstone), and could cast a wide variety of spells, including shrinking himself and his ancestor to the size of marionettes, reversing or halting aging, entering the worlds within a painting, animating shoes to walk without their wearers or creating a time clock capable of sending someone back into the past.
+The stone could sustain life in suspended animation, change base metals into gold, and detect evil.

-Comments: The strip was originally called Turville's Touchstone, before changing to The Spellbinder after a little while.
+Comments: Debuting in the first issue of the merged Lion and Eagle, the strip was originally called Turville's Touchstone, before changing to The Spellbinder after a little while.

 Geoff Campion was the artist responsible for Spellbinder.
 Thanks to Jim Croasdale for this additional information.